[SPIKE] Investigate alternative caching strategies to reduce Gitaly load while maintaining cache consistency

 ❌ Potential performance issues for self-managed instances - Next step: Clean up feature flag and remove caching code

-Option B: Revert and explore incremental cache approach
+Option B: Revert and explore the incremental cache approach

 -